Chess (musical): Songs

 † The multiple songs listed here are often merged on recordings into a single track.

 ‡ Song is alternately titled "U.S. vs. U.S.S.R."

 § This song actually originated with the American (Broadway) version of the musical, but has since been also included in productions and recordings otherwise adhering to the British version.
+Its placement varies; this is the placement used by the 2008 Royal Albert Hall concert.

 American stage version

 History of the original Broadway production (1988)

 After the West End production, the creative team decided to reimagine the show from the top down, leading to a second major stage version of the musical intended for American audiences, with considerable differences from the British version in both plot and music.
 Trevor Nunn brought in playwright Richard Nelson to recreate the musical as a straightforward "book show" for Broadway audiences.
 Nunn brought in new, younger principals after he disqualified Paige from the role of Florence by insisting Nelson recreate the character as an American.
 The story changed drastically, with different settings, characters, and many different plot elements, although the basic plot remained the same.
 Benny Andersson told Variety: "The main difference between London and here is that in London there is only about two or three minutes of spoken dialog.
 Here, in order to clarify some points, it is almost one-third dialog".
 The score was reordered, and comparisons of the Broadway cast recording and the original concept album reveal the dramatic extent of the changes.
 Robin Wagner designed a new set, which featured mobile towers that shifted continuously throughout the show, in an attempt to give it a sense of cinematic fluidity.

 The first preview on 11 April 1988 ran 4 hours with a 90-minute intermission (the stage crew reportedly had problems with the sets); by opening night on 28 April, it was down to 3 hours 15 minutes.
 But despite a healthy box-office advance, the Broadway production did not manage to sustain a consistently large audience and closed on 25 June, after 17 previews and 68 regular performances.
 "And there I was, on closing night, singing and sobbing along", later wrote Time magazine critic Richard Corliss.
 Overall, the show (capitalized at $6 million) since its opening, according to Variety, "has been doing moderate business, mainly on the strength of theater party advances".
 Gerald Schoenfeld, co-producer of the show, noted: "The musical had been playing to about 80 percent capacity, which is considered good, but about 50 percent of the audience have held special, half-priced tickets.
 If we filled the house at 100 percent at half price, we'd go broke and I haven't seen any surge of tourist business yet this season.
 The show needs a $350,000 weekly gross to break even, but only a few weeks since its April 28 opening have reached that....
 You have to consider what your grosses are going to be in the future".